×

 Methods to Prevent Heartworms

-Heartworms, Dirofilaria immitis, come from infected mosquitos that affect dogs, cats, ferrets, and other mammals.
-Heartworm disease has been found in all fifty states in both urban and rural areas.
-If left untreated, heartworms can cause serious health complications and in some cases even death.
+Heartworms, Dirofilaria immitis, are transmitted by infected mosquitoes and affect dogs, cats, ferrets, and other mammals.
+Heartworm disease has been found in all fifty states, in both urban and rural areas.
+If left untreated, heartworms can cause serious health complications and, in some cases, even death.

 Heartworm disease is preventable.
 Puppies and kittens should be started on monthly heartworm prevention once they are 8 weeks old.
 All of our heartworm preventatives (ivermectin, milbemycin oxime, moxidectin, selamectin) belong to a class of drugs called macrocyclic lactones.
-Those medications are highly effective and very safe when given according to label instructions.
+Those medications are highly effective and very safe when given according to label inst uctions.
 At Blue Lake Animal Hospital, we will work to treat your pet and provide you with the knowledge and resources to take care of your pet while recovering from heartworm treatment in the event your pet becomes infected.
-If you believe your pet has been infected by heartworms, contact Blue Lake Animal Hospital as soon as possible and we are happy to help.
+If you believe heartworms have infected your pet, contact Blue Lake Animal Hospital immediately.
+We are happy to help.

-About six months after the infected mosquito bite, the heartworm larvae mature into adults.
-Adult heartworms can grow up to 12 inches long and live for up to 5-7 years.
-Adult heartworms create microfilaria or baby heartworms, which circulate in the blood and can be ingested and spread by mosquitos.
-We can test for the presence of adult heartworms and microfilaria in your pet.
+The heartworm larvae mature into adults about six months after the infected mosquito bite.
+Adult heartworms can grow up to 12 inches long and live for 5 to 7 years.
+They also create microfilaria, or baby heartworms, which circulate in the blood and can be ingested and spread by mosquitoes.
+We can test your pet for adult heartworms and microfilaria.

 Conditions of Heartworm